Skip to content

 Installation

-Rocketship ships prebuilt binaries for macOS, Linux, and Windows.
+Rocketship ships prebuilt binaries for macOS and Linux.
 Use the Homebrew tap on macOS for the smoothest experience, or the portable installer script everywhere else.
 This page walks through the supported options, prerequisites, and post-install checks.

 Prerequisites